 2019 Plastic Manufacturing Trends in Automotive Production

-As the car manufacturing industry evolves, plastics have repeatedly replaced metallic core components of every automobile, allowing cars to be sleeker, lighter, and more efficient.
+As the car manufacturing industry evolves, plastics continue to replace metallic core components of every automobile, allowing cars to be sleeker, lighter, and more efficient.

-Plastic manufacturing for the automotive industry however, has only scratched the surface.
-New incremental improvements in molding, pressing, and plastics welding, to name a few, crop up each year.
+Plastic manufacturing for the automotive industry, however, has only scratched the surface.
+New incremental improvements in molding, pressing, and plastics welding crop up each year.
 Also, changing automobile designs have pushed plastics experts to find new ways to mold, texturize, and bind these materials.

 4 Plastic Manufacturing Trends in Automotive Production to Watch in 2019